View project cost

 Click View Financial Summary in the project Cost portlet to open the project financial summary.
 From the financial summary, you can:

 - View forecast and actual labor cost and non-labor cost displayed by period.

 - Manually enter forecast and actual labor cost and non-labor cost, if the project is set to allow manual adjustment on the actual labor and non-labor cost.

-The Project Overview page > Cost tab includes four different views to display project related cost.
+The Cost tab in the Project Overview page includes four different views to display project related cost.